Employees would be allowed to sign up for coverage if they had previously opted out, or they can change health insurance plans altogether.

 - Confidential Counseling:

-Take a look at our OneShare Health reviews to learn more us and what it means to be a Christian Health Care Sharing Ministry, or find your health care sharing program and become a OneShare Health Member today!
+Take a look at our OneShare Health reviews to learn more about us and what it means to be a Christian Health Care Sharing Ministry, or find your health care sharing program and become a OneShare Health Member today!

 “Do not neglect to do good and to share what you have, for such sacrifices are pleasing to God.”